 Your laundry routine could be contributing to your plumbing woes without you even realizing it.
 Every load of laundry sends lint, detergent, soap scum, and dirt down the drain.
 Over months and years, this debris can accumulate and form a tough clog in your laundry drain line.
 Running large or multiple loads back-to-back can also overwhelm the drainpipe, sending a high volume of water that a partially clogged pipe just can’t handle.
 If you notice water backing up near your washing machine, it’s a good indication that the drain line needs a thorough cleaning to clear the buildup and restore proper flow.

-Key Warning Signs of a Basement Drain Backup
+How to Spot a Basement Drain Backup Early

 Your home’s plumbing system usually sends out an SOS before a major disaster strikes, and a basement drain backup is no exception.
 Paying attention to these early warnings can help you prevent a small issue from turning into a full-blown flood.
 If you notice any of these signs, it’s time to investigate before you have a serious mess on your hands.